 Year Started at POGO: 2017

-Christine Ostrosky is POGO’s Media & Communications Assistant, handling internal and external communications, press contacts, and news monitoring.
+Christine Ostrosky is POGO’s Communications Associate, handling internal and external communications, press contacts, and news monitoring.
 She helps to develop and implement communications strategy and find new ways to include POGO’s expertise in discussions on government effectiveness and accountability.

 Christine began her time with POGO as a summer intern, and has held multiple other internships in communications and research, including at Voice of America and the American Center of Oriental Research (ACOR).
 She has experience with social media, web design, radio production, and writing on complex policy issues worldwide.
 In 2017, she earned her bachelor’s degrees from Miami University (Ohio) in Political Science and International Studies, focusing on the Middle East.